jamesrayman/CodeWars-Notebook/README.md

 # CodeWars Notebook

 Presaved code for HP CodeWars.
+Thank you coronavirus for giving me more time to work on this.

 # Commands